ne75/p2llvm/development/phase0/step3.md

 ORs the opposite input word into the result.
 This is inside the stated valid shift domain (0 through 63).
 The [follow-up](step3-shifts.md) repairs all three helpers and adds all-count/word-boundary fixtures.
-That work also freezes the old shift dependency of the wide-division timing baseline. `__negdi2` retains the old return contract and still needs audit.
+That work also freezes the old shift dependency of the wide-division timing baseline.
+The [negation follow-up](step3-negation.md) repairs `__negdi2` with identical optimized machine bytes.
+Hardware acceptance remains open.
 The step-2 `_cnt64` assembly leaf is unchanged by this series.